 This practical syllogism is your emotional reasoning.
 It is what (cognitively) drives your strong negative emotion about yourself.

 Now you are ready for Step 2, which is looking for fallacies in your two premises.
-In the present case, the first premise of your practical syllogism, “If I have been rejected by my friends then I’m a reject,” commits the fallacy of Self-Damnation, which is one of LBT’s eleven “Cardinal Fallacies.”
-(Here again are all eleven.)
+In the present case, the first premise of your practical syllogism, “If I have been rejected by my friends then I’m a reject,” commits the fallacy of Self-Damnation, which is one of LBT’s 11 “Cardinal Fallacies.”
 Indeed, if one’s self-worth depended on someone else’s approval, then we’d all be “rejects” (which is absurd!) since all of us have been rejected by others.
 So, “Self-Damnation” can definitely be refuted (Step 3).
 The refutation allows you to prove to yourself that there really is something irrational about your idea.
 Every fallacy has at least one (but usually a lot more than one) clear refutation.

-Fallacies typically either lead to absurd, inconsistency, or undesirable consequences; or they are false to fact.
+Fallacies typically either lead to absurd, inconsistent, or undesirable consequences; or they are false to fact.
 For example, why is it a fallacy to jump on the bandwagon, that is, do something just because everyone else is doing it?
 Because if everyone did this, then none of us would know what we were doing!
-Thus, the old saw: if everyone were jumping off the Brooklyn Bridge, does that mean that you should too!?
+Thus, the old saw: If everyone were jumping off the Brooklyn Bridge, does that mean that you should too!?
 Another example: Why is it a fallacy to demand perfection?
 Because it is false to fact that there is anything that is truly perfect; and, anyway, if the world were perfect, it would be really boring, because there would be nothing we could do to improve the world—no discoveries, no courageous overcoming of obstacles, no challenging risks!
 Indeed, as William James expressed it, “Freedom in a perfect world could only mean freedom to be worse.”

 Once you have a refutation of your fallacy under your belt, you are ready to find your guiding virtue (Step 4).
 This is a virtue that offsets your fallacy and sets you on the “straight and narrow.”
 It gives you a rational end or goal to aim at that points you away from your self-defeating idea and, instead, toward a self-fulfilling one.
 According to LBT, the guiding virtue that offsets Self-Damnation is Self-Respect; so, if you have a tendency to damn yourself, you should set yourself the goal of becoming self-respecting.
 As you can see, LBT automatically aligns each Cardinal Fallacy with a specific “transcendent” or guiding virtue that offsets it.
 Here are all of LBT’s cardinal fallacies and their corresponding offsetting virtues.
 Here too are snapshots of each of these virtues.